cwchentw/lightweight-cms/content/write-posts.md

 ```

 Because of limited page size, we won't repeat syntax of GFM here.
 Refer to its official spec for more information.

+## Write AsciiDoc Posts

+*Experimental*

+Because Markdown syntax is limited in feature, we add [AsciiDoc](https://asciidoc.org/) as an alternative.
+[AsciiDoctor](https://asciidoctor.org/) is required on a production environment to publish AsciiDoc post(s).

 ## Write HTML Posts